orlandogrodriguez/100-days-of-code/r1-log.md

 Finally, I made lots of progress on parsing the JSON data.
 I was able to acquire the low temperature for the day.
 This is the one most important piece of data that I needed to drive the functionality of the application.
 With this out of the way, now I have to work with the way the app is structured.

 Link to my work: Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)

+### R1D11 - January 11, 2018
+I was very excited to get some refactoring work done.
+It finally seems like I'm working on the app and not just testing out one thing or the other.
+Unfortunately, it seems that a big refactoring bug remains.
+I'm unable to add new outlets without having the program crash.
+I may have a workaround, but it'll take me some time.
+I'll try this tomorrow.

+Link to my work: Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)